zmh-program/BetterNickname/README.md

 - Use `/autojump` to toggle auto-jump on/off
 - When enabled, your character will jump automatically every 30-90 seconds (random interval)
 - Only jumps when you're on the ground
+- Automatically enabled when using `/betternick auto` and disabled when claiming names
 - Useful for staying active while using auto-reroll

 ### Example Usage